Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. Auschwitz by Dr. Miklos Nyiszli
+1. Insight Meditation: The Practice of Freedom by Joseph Goldstein
 2. Exile by R.A.
 Salvatore

-### Current Book Completed Count as of 10/8/23
+### Current Book Completed Count as of 10/16/23

-Non-fiction - 10\
+Non-fiction - 11\
 Fiction - 16